Creating a Fiction Chapbook « Flash Fiction Chronicles

 The English-language chapbook was the product of three historical developments, the paper mill (paper got much cheaper), printing, and the rise of literacy among the poor.
 The difference between inexpensive paper and quality paper today is much less extreme than it was then.
 We now assume that paper will be high contrast, take and hold inks readily, resist tearing, and maintain uniform size and thickness.
 Even as recently as the sixties, some paperbacks were printed on paper that failed to meet all those standards.
 If an ordinary person in the 16th century, wanted to share a broadside, a ballad, poems, nursery rhymes, or stories, the options were limited.
 Alongside the printers who produced those King James Bibles with the gold-leaf edging, leather covers, hand-stitched bindings, and smear-free ink, a “people’s” medium for publication emerged that,

-Didn’t have a binding or hard cover Was made by folding sheets of low-quality paper multiple times (32 pages or 5 folds came from this tradition) and was physically smaller than a printed book.
 Used quick-inexpensive production and printing techniques (illustration was limited to simple woodcuts) with low quality ink on cheap paper.
 The product was meant to last about as long as Rock of Ages stayed in movie theaters.

 These were “chapbooks.”
 The middle English word for “cheap” was “ceap.”
 They sold for anywhere from two to twelve pence a copy and instead of being sold through booksellers were distributed in pubs, on street corners, at markets, and other public gatherings by a new sort of peddler called a “chapman”(not to be confused with the guy who killed John Lennon).
 The form became phenomenally successful.
 Because few examples of early chapbooks survive, we forget how much more prolific the chapbook publishing industry was than its bound-book brother.